dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### Journey form URL

 The `casaJourneyForm()` Nunjucks macro now requires a `formUrl` parameter, which sets the "action" attribute on the HTML form.
-If you are using the built-in `casa/layouts/journey.njk` template, you needn't make any changes.
+This makes things more explicit, but also gives you the opportunity to customise the URL if needs be.
+If you are using the built-in `casa/layouts/journey.njk` template (recommended), you needn't make any changes.

 ```jinja
 {# OLD #}